-a.
-The competent authorities shall establish an authorization compatible with the operation and the emission discharge values of the urban wastewater treatment plant in the food sector.
+- a.
+The competent authorities shall establish an authorization compatible with the operation and the emission discharge values of the urban wastewater treatment plant in the food sector. - b.

-- b.
 The Parties shall ensure that their competent authorities or appropriate bodies shall monitor discharges from municipal WWTP and the food sector to verify compliance with the requirements. - c.
-The Parties should take the necessary measures to enforce these measures in accordance with their national regulations.

-12. Annex I of the present document provides summary information for each country on the implementation status of the institutional measures of the Regional Plans for Reduction of BOD.

-13. With regards to monitoring and enforcement provisions, and according to the information mostly extracted from updated NAPs, approximately one half of the Contracting Parties have in place monitoring plans (Croatia, Cyprus, France, Greece, Italy, Malta, Slovenia and Spain) or are preparation of these plans is in progress.
+The Parties should take the necessary measures to enforce these measures in accordance with their national regulations. - 13.
+Annex I of the present document provides summary information for each country on the implementation status of the institutional measures of the Regional Plans for Reduction of BOD. - 14.
+With regards to monitoring and enforcement provisions, and according to the information mostly extracted from updated NAPs, approximately one half of the Contracting Parties have in place monitoring plans (Croatia, Cyprus, France, Greece, Italy, Malta, Slovenia and Spain) or preparation of these plans is in progress.
 Croatia, Cyprus, France, Greece, Italy, Malta, Slovenia and Spain have adopted the Industrial Emissions Directive (2010/75/EU) which sets authorization conditions for industrial installations, including emission limit values (ELVs) and monitoring/reporting requirements.
-With regards to inspections, work is also in progress for consolidating monitoring and reporting plans in Albania, Bosnia & Herzegovina, Montenegro and Turkey.
-In general, their systems for collection, management and data sharing are missing.
-The other countries, e.g. Algeria, Egypt, Lebanon, Morocco, Tunisia have no evidence of a systematic implementation of monitoring campaigns limited in geographical scope, number of parameters, and/or frequency.

-14. Regarding an authorization system compatible with the operation and the emission discharge values, almost one half of the Contracting Parties have such a system in place, or work is in progress for establishing of an authorization system, e.g. Bosnia & Herzegovina, Egypt, Montenegro and Turkey.
+Also, in Turkey, Online Environmental Permits System which sets authorization conditions for industrial installations, enables facilities to apply for environmental permits and licenses is in progress since 2014.
+With regards to inspections, work is also in progress for consolidating monitoring and reporting plans in Albania, Bosnia & Herzegovina and Montenegro.
+In general, their systems (Albania, Bosnia & Herzegovina and Montenegro.
+In general, their systems (Albania, Bosnia & Herzegovina and Montenegro) for collection, management and data sharing are missing.
+The other countries, e.g. Algeria, Egypt, Lebanon, Morocco, Tunisia have no evidence of a systematic implementation of monitoring and reporting systems.
+Based on the review of the NAPs, these countries conduct ad hoc monitoring campaigns limited in geographical scope, number of parameters, and/or frequency. - 15.
+Regarding an authorization system compatible with the operation and the emission discharge values, almost one half of the Contracting Parties have such a system in place, or work is in progress for establishing of an authorization system, e.g. Bosnia & Herzegovina, Egypt, Montenegro and Morocco.
 The remaining half of the countries have not enforced a system for authorizing discharges of wastewater.
-As a result, those countries cannot ensure that installations comply with national regulations and ELVs, e.g. Albania, Algeria, Lebanon, Morocco and Tunisia.

-15. Monitoring of discharges from municipal WWTP and enforcement are implemented in Croatia, Cyprus, France, Greece, Italy, Malta, Slovenia and Spain.
-Work is in progress for consolidating monitoring and reporting plans in Albania, Bosnia & Herzegovina, Egypt, Montenegro and Turkey.
+As a result, those countries cannot ensure that installations comply with national regulations and ELVs, e.g. Albania, Algeria, Lebanon and Tunisia. - 16.
+Monitoring of discharges from municipal WWTP and enforcement are implemented in Croatia, Cyprus, France, Greece, Italy, Malta, Slovenia, Spain and Turkey.
+Work is in progress for consolidating monitoring and reporting plans in Albania, Bosnia & Herzegovina, Egypt, and Montenegro.
 For other countries, e.g. Algeria, Lebanon, Morocco and Tunisia, there is no evidence of presence of formal monitoring systems.